Kazi Sarwar Hossain

-Kazi Sarwar Hossain is a retired rear admiral of the Bangladesh Navy and a former ambassador of Bangladesh to Maldives.
+Kazi Sarwar Hossain is a retired rear admiral of the Bangladesh Navy and a former ambassador of Bangladesh to the Maldives.
 He is the former director general of the Bangladesh Coast Guard.

 Early life

-Hossain did his MBA from Honolulu University.
-He completed defense studies from the University of Madras.
+Hossain did his MBA at Honolulu University.
+He completed defense studies at the University of Madras.

 Career

 Hossain joined the Bangladesh Navy in 1980.
 He had served in the United Nations Operation in Côte d'Ivoire.

-In April 2011, Hossain as director general of the Coast Guard received three patrol crafts transferred from the Bangladesh Navy.
+In April 2011, Hossain, as director general of the Coast Guard, received three patrol crafts transferred from the Bangladesh Navy.

-In January 2015, Hossain was appointed the ambassador of Bangladesh to Maldives where he replaced Rear Admiral Abu Sayed Mohammad Abdul Awal.
-He left the post next year after a farewell call on Vice President Abdulla Jihad of Maldives.
+In January 2015, Hossain was appointed the ambassador of Bangladesh to the Maldives, where he replaced Rear Admiral Abu Sayed Mohammad Abdul Awal.
+He left the post the next year after a farewell call on Vice President Abdulla Jihad of the Maldives.

-In March 2022, Hossain identified China and United States as key players in the Bay of Bengal.
+In March 2022, Hossain identified China and the United States as key players in the Bay of Bengal.
 He was the second keynote speaker.
-He is an adviser of Bangladesh Institute of Maritime Research and Development.
+He is an adviser of the Bangladesh Institute of Maritime Research and Development.